OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Implementation of OutLines

 Some equations require root-finding where analytic solutions are not possible, including the ``source-effect'' and aperture velocity limits (Equations \ref{eqn:w0source} and \ref{eqn:wAper}, respectively) and the characteristic outflow radius $x_{out}$ where the momentum density is maximized.
 As in \citet{Flury2023}, we employ Brent's method implemented by {\tt scipy.optimize} to solve for the root in each case.

 The initial profile model of \citet{Flury2023} solved the integral for the emission line profile (Equation \ref{eqn:phi_ems}) using the adaptive Romberg method, which included Richardson extrapolation under the Bulirsch-Stoer method.
-As implemented by the now-deprecated {\tt scipy.integrate.romberg}, this method can be costly and in later {\tt scipy} versions has loss of accuracy in non-spherical geometries due to poor sampling of the integrand.
-For improvements to both speed and accuracy, we now adopt Gaussian quadrature with a fixed number of nodes (as implemented by {\tt scipy.integrate.fixed\_quad}) to solve each of the integrals for $\phi_\lambda$.
-We find at least 16 nodes necessary to obtain reliable profile solutions in many cases but conservatively assume 256 nodes for optimal accuracy across the profile parameter spaces.
+As implemented by the now-deprecated {\tt scipy.integrate.romberg}, this method can be costly and in later {\tt scipy} versions has loss of accuracy in non-spherical geometries due to poor sampling of the integrand. { For improvements to both speed and accuracy, we now adopt Gauss-Legendre quadrature with a fixed number of nodes to solve the integrals for $\phi_\lambda$.
+We implement quadrature integration following the {\tt scipy.integrate.fixed\_quad}; however, for speed, we have pre-computed the nodes and weights using {\tt scipy.special.roots\_legendre}, which takes $\approx1\rm\:ms$ for each call to {\tt scipy.integrate.fixed\_quad}.
+We find at least 16 nodes necessary to obtain reliable profile solutions in many cases but conservatively assume 96 nodes for optimal accuracy across the profile parameter spaces without significant computational expense.
+For bubbles, we restrict velocity bounds where possible to improve sampling of the density profile.
+Future work may include adopting Gauss-Kronrod integration for improved accuracy and precision, e.g., following \citet{laurie1997}.}

+To normalize the line profile, we use a linear integration method to effectively handle cusps which may occur at peaks and troughs, typically near the line core.
+We implement this integration following the shoelace algorithm case of Green's theorem.
+Benchmarking against the {\tt scipy.integrate.trapezoid} implementation of trapezoid rule integration, we find comparable results with a marginally faster (by $<1\rm\:ms$) compute time.